Bad-Jubies/bad-jubies.github.io/_posts/2020-9-17-RCE-NOW-WHAT.md

 python3 -m http.server <port>
 ```

 There's also a great tool called [updog](https://github.com/sc0tfree/updog) that adds more functionality to the SimpleHTTPServer module.
-Updog allows you to use SSL encryption and basic http authentication on y
+Updog allows for SSL encryption and basic HTTP authentication on the python server.

-file server.
 ```sh
 updog -d <directory> -p <port>
 ```